Why Eating Bread Isn't Good For You

 It contains a lot of sodium

-Excessive sodium consumption can lead to some health complications.
-The most worrisome is that more than 77% of the amount ingested comes from processed foods, among which bread is included.
+Excessive sodium consumption can lead to some health complications, according to a study published in the Journal of Clinical Hypertension.
+What’s more, more than 77% of the amount we ingest comes from processed foods, among which we can include bread.

 This refined food can come with added phosphate and sodium bicarbonate, which in excess can cause fluid retention and arterial hypertension.

-- Industrial white bread can contain up to 19 grams of salt per kilo, which is around 4.7 grams per 250 gram bar.
+- Industrial white bread can contain up to 19 grams of salt per kilo, which is around 4.7 grams per 250-gram piece.

 - The maximum dose of salt, according to the data from the World Health Organization (WHO), is 5 grams per person per day.